kown2801/CDMFT/ImpuritySolver/README.md

 This is the impurity solver part of the programm
-This programm was written by Patrick Sémon (patrick.semon@gmail.com as of June 2019).
+This programm was written by Patrick SÃ©mon (patrick.semon@gmail.com as of June 2019).
 For license and use please advise him.
 If you have trouble following the steps you can always contact me (nicolas.kowalski.2016@polytechnique.org)